jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 ### Models

+**Models** are what deal with data in your application – they handle passing information to and from the database.
+You can see our (currently very simple) model definition for Listings in [`app/models/listing.rb`](https://github.com/Thinkful/thinklist/blob/start/app/models/listing.rb).

-Now that we have the database structure in place, create the file for the `Category` model, where the file and class name are the singular form of the table name (`categories`).
-Note that the file and class names (and everything else) are **case-sensitive**.
+Now that we have the database structure in place for categories, we need to create a corresponding model.
+The file and class name are the singular form of the table name (`categories`), and are **case-sensitive**.

 ```ruby
 # app/models/category.rb